-Drowsy Driving May Be Implicated in Berkeley Crash
+Drowsy Driving Accident in Berkeley

-I’m Ed Smith, a Berkeley car accident lawyer.
 On Thursday, March 16, 2017, a Berkeley man died in a single-car accident while traveling east on Highway 12, west of the Stoney Point Road Exit in an unincorporated area of Sonoma County.

 According to the Centers for Disease Control and Prevention, nearly 6,000 fatal crashes occur annually in the United States.
 In fact, the National Highway Traffic Safety Administration reports that 72,000 accidents happened in 2013 due to drowsy driving.
 Several studies have shown that an estimated one out of every 25 drivers over 18 have reported falling asleep while driving in any given 30-day period.

-Falling asleep at the wheel can be caused by certain medical conditions such as sleep apnea, medication that causes drowsiness, alcohol or drug use and not getting enough sleep.
+Falling asleep at the wheel can be caused by certain medical conditions such as sleep apnea, a medication that causes drowsiness, alcohol or drug use, and not getting enough sleep.
 It is more common among shift workers and those who drive for a living.
-There are two peak periods for falling asleep at the wheel: after midnight and mid-afternoon.
+There are two peak periods for falling asleep at the wheel: midnight and mid-afternoon.
 Overall, nighttime hours show the greatest incidence of drowsy driving.

 - A crash involving a single vehicle leaving the road